Tips for Veterans in County Jails

 To help veterans with mental health issues:

 Call your county offices, to find out who the mental health county commissioner is in your county.
-Then request a meeting with him/her and make it clear what your loved one needs.
+Then request a meeting with him/her and make it clear what your veteran needs.
 This person may or may not be able to help, but letting this person know about your loved one will expand the web of individuals aware of your veteran’s situation.

 Incompetent to stand trial: